|Subject:||Moving SynaMan from to a different machine|

 Moving Between Similar OS Eg. Windows to Windows

-Following steps demonstrate how to move SynaMan from, let's say, a Windows 2008 machine to a Windows 2016 machine.
+The following steps demonstrate how to move SynaMan from, let's say, a Windows 2008 machine to a Windows 2016 machine.

 - Install SynaMan on the new machine